 Girls'Day

 In a short opening lecture, we introduce the research areas of the Ferdinand-Braun-Institut.
 Afterwards, we divide the group to get to know some stations in the institute in smaller groups.
 In this way, the students gain insights into typical processes and steps in the manufacturing of semiconductor components and conduct experiments themselves.
+In addition to a tour of our institute, the schoolgirls carry out practical experiments themselves.

-In addition to a tour of the institute, the schoolgirls conduct practical experiments themselves.
-In the "silhouettes with diode lasers" they learn how powerful the tiny lasers from FBH are by burning patterns (lines, dots) into a photo plate.
-Fingertip feeling is required in the laser maze, where a laser beam is guided through lenses and mirrors.
 In wafer handling, the students learn how to handle the ultra-thin wafers.
-These wafers are the starting material for sand-grain-sized lasers or tiny high-frequency components that are researched and developed at FBH.
+These wafers are the starting material for lasers the size of a grain of rice or tiny high-frequency components that we research and develop at FBH.
 A wide variety of material layers, often only a few atomic layers thick, are applied to the wafers and then structured by etching or metallization processes - until a semiconductor component is created: a laser, a high-frequency circuit or a transistor.
 The final look through the microscope shows how small the structures of the powerful chips really are.

 www.girls-day.de